oroinc/documentation/crm/user_guide_sales_tools/magento/magento_customers.rst

 View Recent Magento Purchases
 -----------------------------

 You can get a quick overview of the products that a Magento customer recently purchased by clicking **Sales > Magento Purchases** on their view page.
 Newly purchased products appear on the list when a new order is created.
 By default, the most recently purchased products are displayed first.
 Products disappear from the list if an order is cancelled or deleted on the Magento side.

 .. image:: /img/magento_entities/MagentoCustomerPurchases.png
+   :alt: View recent magento purchases

 The following information will be displayed: